bigsergey/bem-an-introduction/README.md

 From [Serge Herkül’s Twitter](https://twitter.com/_sergeh), frontend developer at Teamweek:
 > Focus on self documenting class names.
 Don’t be afraid of long class names!
 His advice – “Use long, descriptive class names over short names that don’t document themselves.”

+## Should you start using BEM?

+Personally, I cannot recommend using BEM enough.
+One of the most important advantages is that you don’t have to introduce any global changes in your project before you start using BEM.
+All you need to do is to create a new component, following BEM rules.
+Trust me, BEM is very forgiving, if you can’t get it right from the get go, nothing terrible will happen.
+Aren’t you convinced by now?

+Stay BEMed and let me know in the comments if you have any extra questions.

+Link to [article](http://blog.apptension.com/2016/02/03/introduction-to-bem/) on the [Apptension blog](http://blog.apptension.com/).

+Link to my [LET'S WRITE BEM CORRECTLY](http://slides.com/sergeybolshov/bem#/) presentation.

+Thank you [@aniakrajenka](https://twitter.com/aniakrajenka) for help with english.